gregtidanian/daedalus/README.md

 The generated netlist file is _DesignESP32PCB.net_.

-The parsing script written is _daedalus.py_ and the generated header file is pinmap.h.
+The parsing script written is _pinmapgenerator.py_ and the generated header file is pinmap.h.
 The contents of the generated header file include:

 - Pin definitions
 ```